Tag: reflection

 There there is a lot of doom.

 The last of today’s verses in Isaiah though starts with purifying.
-If you catch the wording, “tongues of fire”, might it remind you of when tongues of fire appeared?
+If you catch the wording, “tongues of ”, might it remind you of Pentecost when tongues of fire appeared?
 In this case, the tongues of fire are more of purification rather than empowerment.
-But that God and the “ one” are tied into the same verse as “tongues of fire” really do seem to be somehow tied to Pentecost.
+But that God and the “holy one” are tied into the same verse as “tongues of fire” really do seem to be somehow tied to Pentecost.
 Then again, that very well be reading too much into it (but it’s fun).

 And, while it doesn’t seem to be related when we understand the pride and arrogance of humanity as observed in Isaiah, ‘ words to his disciples (and thus to us) make more sense.
 The fallen nature of humanity has striven against God.
 For far too many, it evolved into hate.
 To be, once again, more along the lines of a divine being rather than fallen creation would indeed cause striving fallen humanity to hate and lash out at those who have been touched by God in such a way.